 * Repeat the cycle once you’ve mustered up the courage to invest again.

-DIY Wealth Management Recommendation: The best way to growth your wealth is to stay on top of their finances by signing up with Personal Capital.
+Manage Your Money In One Place: The best way to growth your wealth is to stay on top of their finances by signing up with Personal Capital.
 They are a free online platform which aggregates all your financial accounts in one place so you can see where to optimize.
 Before Personal Capital, I had to log into eight different systems to track 28 different accounts (brokerage, multiple banks, 401K, etc) to track my finances.
 Now I can just log into Personal Capital to see how my stock accounts are doing, how my net worth is progressing, and where my spending is going.
 Their 401K Fee Analyzer tool is saving me over $1,000 a year in fees I had no idea I was paying.
 There is no better free platform out there that is helping me manage my money.
 The entire sign-up process takes less than a minute and is free.